zerospiel/docs/docs/k0rdent-architecture.md

 Major template types used in k0rdent include:

-* **ClusterTemplates:** ClusterTemplates define clusters in coordination with the clouds and infrastructures they run on.
+* **Cluster Templates:** ClusterTemplates define clusters in coordination with the clouds and infrastructures they run on.
 They're designed to be immutable &mdash; they get invoked by k0rdent objects like `ClusterDeployment`s to create and manage individual clusters and groups of clusters.
-* **ServiceTemplates:** ServiceTemplates define services, addons, and workloads that run on clusters.
+* **Service Templates:** ServiceTemplates define services, addons, and workloads that run on clusters.
 They're also designed to be immutable, and get invoked by 'ClusterDeployment's and other k0rdent objects so that IDPs/platforms can be declared and managed as units.

 ## Roles and responsibilities